- Please note that Melbourne City Institute of Education cannot accept a Subclass 500 Student Visa

 - Earnings: Full-time workers on an adult wage earn around $1,272 per week (below the average of $1,460).
-Salaries tend to be lower when starting and higher as experience grows.
+Earnings tend to be lower when starting out and higher as experience grows.

 - Full-time: Many work full-time (71%, higher than the average of 66%).

 - Hours: Full-time workers spend around 42 hours per week at work (compared to the average of 44 hours).

 - Age: The average age is 40 years (compared to the average of 40 years).

 - Gender: 92% of workers are female (compared to the average of 48%).

 MCIE is a vibrant Melbourne based Registered Training Organisation (RTO) with focus is on student support.
 MCIE has helped students fulfil their career goals in hospitality, early childhood education, aged care, leadership & management and business.
 Our students receive career-focused training that is industry driven to achieve best practice job ready outcomes.
 Industry consultation ensures the curriculum delivers the right skills, knowledge, and experiences that support students with vocational and employment goals.